chrishah/MITObim/README.md

 **mapping assembly with MIRA 3.4.1.1:**

 MIRA 3.4.1.1 expects certain files to be present in your working directory, which are named according to the name of your MIRA project and certain conventions.
-Let's say the project name of your choice for the initial mapping assembly is "initial-mapping-testpool-to-Salpinus-mt".
+Let's say the project name of your choice for the initial mapping assembly is `initial-mapping-testpool-to-Salpinus-mt`.
 One could either simply copy and rename the files accordingly in your working directory or create symbolic links in the current working directory pointing to the actual files (replace "cp" with "ln -s" in the following command).

 	-bash-4.1$ cp /PATH/TO/testdata1/Tthymallus-150bp-300sd50-interleaved.fastq initial-mapping-testpool-to-Salpinus-mt_in.solexa.fastq
 	-bash-4.1$ cp /PATH/TO/testdata1/Salpinus-mt-genome-NC_000861.fasta initial-mapping-testpool-to-Salpinus-mt_backbone_in.fasta